minhducubc97/MVVM-applications/README.md

   <div align="center"><i>Figure 2: Tab view.</i></div>
 </p>
 <br/>
-* <i>SoundPlayer:</i> Using built-in SystemSounds libary, the SoundPlayer is capable of playing 5 different sounds: Asterisk, Beep, Exclamation, Hand and Question.
+5. *SoundPlayer:* Using built-in SystemSounds libary, the SoundPlayer is capable of playing 5 different sounds: Asterisk, Beep, Exclamation, Hand and Question.
 The sounds may vary, due to user's customization.
 ### 2 - ADVANCED:
 * <i>BackgroundWorkerSample:</i> A window with progress bar controlled by BackgroundWorker using multithreading principle.
 There are three main buttons available to use: Cancel Button - used to close the window, Stop Button - used to stop the BackgroundWorker and the progress bar completely, and Start Button - used to start the BackgroundWorker and trigger the progress bar.
 <br/><br/>